awsdocs/aws-organizations-docs/doc_source/orgs_permissions_iam-policies.md

 You can use the `Condition` element of a policy statement to further limit the circumstances where the policy statement matches\.

 **Example: Granting permissions to enable trusted access to one specified service**
 The following statement shows how you can restrict the ability to enable trusted access to only those services that you specify\.
-If the user tries to call the API with a different service principal than the one for AWS Single Sign\-On, this policy doesn't match and the request is denied:
+If the user tries to call the API with a different service principal than the one for AWS IAM Identity Center \(successor to AWS Single Sign\-On\), this policy doesn't match and the request is denied:

 ```
 {